-- The ability of a research to gain access to participants will determine whether a topic can be researched properly.
+- A researcher's ability to gain access to participants will determine whether a topic can be researched properly.

-- Consider situations when a survey might not be the best method for collecting data?
+- When might a survey not be the best method for collecting data?

 - Under what circumstances might a study be untenable?

 - Under what circumstance would it be appropriate to survey an indirect source for information?
-Explain you rationale.
+Explain your rationale.

 Based on a study you might complete, identify the population you will need to target.
 What is the best way to access these individuals?